 Only 10 years ago, finding a cheap place to stay was quite a challenge in St Petersburg.
 In 2005, the city had little more than 10 hostels.
 Nowadays, the number of hostels in the city has reached more than 100, and travellers have a much easier time of finding a place that fits their budget, location and design preferences.
 However, there are a few hostels that stand out among the rest.
-We’ve selected the best of the best for your stay.
+We’ve selected the best hostels in St Petersburg – bookable on Culture Trip.

-Another nice hostel located on Nevsky prospect is Super Hostel.
-By staying on the city’s main street that never sleeps, guests have access to public transportation that connects to all the major sightseeing spots in the city, as well as the best restaurants, bars, clubs and theaters.
-The guests of the hostel may book transfer to the airport; meanwhile Moscow Railway Station is just a five minute walk away, which is very convenient for those continuing their journey by train.
+Another nice hostel located on Nevsky prospect is Super Hostel in St Petersburg.
+By staying on the city’s main street that never sleeps, guests have access to public transportation that connects to all the major sightseeing spots in the city, as well as the best restaurants, bars, clubs and theatres.
+The guests of the hostel may book a transfer to the airport; meanwhile, Moscow Railway Station is just a five-minute walk away, which is very convenient for those continuing their journey by train.

 This bright hostel is located in the yard on the opposite side of the famous Nevsky Prospect.
 The guests may use the shared kitchen complete with a microwave, washing machine, free tea and coffee 24/7 and other amenities.
 The hostel is within walking distance from St Petersburg’s main street and is located close to the metro station Mayakovskaya, which eases the burden of finding transportation in the city.

-This stylish hostel is located in the center of St Petersburg.
-Just a three minute walk will bring you to Nevsky Prospect and Anichkov bridge.
+This stylish hostel is located in the centre of St Petersburg.
+Just a three-minute walk will bring you to Nevsky Prospect and Anichkov bridge.
 The hostel offers separate and shared rooms with shared bathrooms.
 You can cook in the shared kitchen, but an even more fun option might be exploring the local bar and restaurant scene, especially considering that the famous Rubinstein street is just a few minutes away.